BGT-PAPER-2Raw .mdPDFLaTeX

 1. Introduction

 The Exit Game (Hash, 2026a) proves that the payoff advantage of moving capital from capturable settlement systems to neutral settlement is monotonically increasing in adoption.
 But the framework is agnostic about which asset serves as the Exit destination.
-It derives seven necessary properties (P1-P7) and shows that the Exit advantage is monotone increasing — but the identity of the neutral settlement asset is an empirical question, not a theoretical one.
+It derives seven necessary properties (P1-P7) and shows that the Exit advantage is monotone increasing.
+The identity of the neutral settlement asset is an empirical question, not a theoretical one.

 This paper answers that question.
 We take P1-P7 as given and ask: which existing asset satisfies all seven simultaneously?
 The answer is reached by elimination, not by advocacy.
 Each asset class is tested against each property.
 Six classes fail.
 One survives.

 The structure is deliberate.
-By separating the game-theoretic argument (Paper 1) from the asset identification (this paper), we make the logic auditable: a reader who rejects our claim about Bitcoin need only show that some alternative satisfies P1-P7, without engaging the game theory.
+By separating the game-theoretic argument in Hash (2026a) from the asset identification in this paper, we make the logic auditable: a reader who rejects our claim about Bitcoin need only show that some alternative satisfies P1-P7, without engaging the game theory.
 A reader who accepts Bitcoin's properties need only verify the elimination table, without reconstructing the dominance proof.

 2. The Property Framework

 We summarize the seven properties derived in Hash (2026a), Section 3.3.
-Each property blocks a specific attack class that would violate neutral settlement (Definition 1: immune to seizure, debasement, and political capture).
+Each property blocks a specific attack class that would violate neutral settlement, defined by Hash (2026a) as immunity from seizure, debasement, and political capture.

 2.1 Formal Specifications